German bond yields set for first weekly fall since May on growth fears | Headlines

 Safe-haven German bond yields were set for their first weekly fall since mid-May on Friday after growth fears gripped markets, though they reversed some of the drop after a German business sentiment survey indicated a recession was not yet in sight.
 Prior to this week, yields had risen sharply in the face of red-hot inflation and aggressive central bank rate hikes.

 Given the scale of the bond market rally, euro investment-grade corporate bonds also delivered their biggest daily return since March on Thursday, according to ICE BofA's index.
 Bond yields move inversely with prices.
-But on Friday, after dropping 8 bps to 1.354%, the lowest in over two weeks, the 10-year yield was up 4 bps to 1.47% by 1049 GMT.
-Italian 10-year yields were up 7 bps to 3.56% after falling 30 bps through Wednesday and Thursday.
+But on Friday, after dropping 8 bps to 1.354%, the lowest in over two weeks, the 10-year yield was up 2.5 bps to 1.457% at 1547 GMT.
+Italian 10-year yields were up 7 bps to 3.547% after falling 30 bps through Wednesday and Thursday.

+The spread between Italian and German 10-year borrowing costs widened by 4.5 bps to 210 bps.
+Friday's main focus was Germany's Ifo business sentiment survey which showed that morale has fallen more than expected but that a recession was not yet in sight despite rising energy prices and the threat of gas shortages.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)